microdecisions/NY_FosterCare/README.md

 Resources:
 ----------
 NY_FosterCare has the follwing resources:
-1- The full dataset, was renamed (NY_FosterCare)
+1- The full dataset, was renamed (NY_FosterCare), in Data folder 2- Background of NY Foster Care,
-3- Background of NY Foster Care, and data dictionary.
+3- The data dictionary.
-* Socrata API JSON, but was not used in this sample
+* Socrata API JSON is available in the source page, but was not used in this sample.

 Requirements